-Deferred inflows of resources are the acquisition of net position by the Department that are applicable to future reporting periods.
+Deferred inflows of resources represent the acquisition of net assets that apply to future reporting periods.
 Deferred inflows of resources have a negative effect on net position, similar to liabilities.
-Deferred inflows of resources are related to pension and OPEB.
-Pension and OPEB will be recognized as expense in future years and is more fully described in the corresponding pension and OPEB notes.
+Deferred inflows of resources are related to pension and OPEB, in accordance with GASB Statements no. 69 and 75, will be recognized as expense in future years and are more fully described in the corresponding pension and OPEB notes.